- LATEST BLOG POST

 - Read More

-The infographic below shows the full database of 289 tailings accidents, of any volume, any type of dam, failure mode, release volume, etc. Results are grouped by decade (horizontal axis) and by percentage in each geographic area (in the columns, vertical axis on the left side).
+The infographic below shows the full database of 289 tailings accidents, of any volume, any type of dam, failure mode, release volume, etc. We grouped the results by decade (horizontal axis) and by percentage in each geographic area (in the columns, vertical axis on the left side).
 The numbers correspond to accident occurrences and on top of each column the sum for that decade is visible.
-The width of the columns graphically corresponds to the number of occurrences in each decade (the wider the column, the higher number of accidents occurred in that decade).
+The width of the columns graphically corresponds to the number of occurrences in each decade.
+Indeed, the wider the column, the higher number of accidents occurred in that decade.

 The figure below uses the same data set to display the number of accidents (the sum of each pie is always equal to 289) by:

-First of all remember that causes and incident types may be incorrect as they were established by different people, using different forensic and at different times.
+First of all remember that causes and incident types may be incorrect as different people originated them, using different forensic and at different times.

 Furthermore the “not available” and “other” categories add to the uncertainties.

 That being said and considering the data “as good” (we could hardly do anything differently at this point in time) the following can be inferred: